-However, the reality in California, and across the U.S., is that highquality science education is not yet sufficiently available for all students in all schools.
+However, the reality in California, and across the U.S., is that high-quality science education is not yet sufficiently available for all students in all schools.

 California is making progress on this vision of science education for all students with its adoption of the California Next Generation Science Standards (CA NGSS) which necessitate that science and engineering be taught in every grade, TK-8, and for a minimum of three years in high school.
 The standards are designed so that all students receive a comprehensive science education covering disciplinary core ideas (Physical Science, Life Science, Earth and Space Science, and Engineering), crosscutting concepts, and science and engineering practices.
 Further, the CA NGSS shift instruction towards deeper learning, critical thinking, and problem-solving by engaging students in investigating and making sense of scientific phenomena and designing solutions in ways that are similar to how real scientists and engineers do their work.

 However, the reality in California, and across the U.S., is that high-quality science education is not yet sufficiently available for all students in all schools.
 There are persistent gaps in access and achievement for student populations who have been historically underrepresented in science education and careers.
-For example, among eighth-graders in California, only 10% of low-income, 13% of Black, 10% of Hispanic/Latino, and 2% of English language learner (ELL) students scored at or above proficient on the most recent National Assessment of Educational Progress (NAEP) Science Assessment, compared to 44% of Asian and 46% of white students.
-When taught science, low-income students are more likely to be taught by teachers who have fewer years of teaching experience, and receive less professional development and support

-All students can learn science when rigorous learning goals, supported by high-quality science instruction are combined with supportive learning experiences. in science, than teachers in more affluent schools.
-In science, historically underrepresented students include, Black/African American, Hispanic/ Latino, Native American, and other underrepresented people of color, girls, ELL, low-income, LGBTQ and/ or disabled students, as well as those who have not traditionally been viewed as likely to be interested or successful in science.
+For example, among eighth-graders in California, only 10% of low-income, 13% of Black, 10% of Hispanic/Latino, and 2% of English language learner (ELL) students scored at or above proficient on the most recent National Assessment of Educational Progress (NAEP) Science Assessment, compared to 44% of Asian and 46% of white students.1 When taught science, low-income students are more likely to be taught by teachers who have fewer years of teaching experience, and receive less professional development and support in science, than teachers in more affluent schools.2 In science, historically underrepresented students include, Black/African American, Hispanic/Latino, Native American, and other underrepresented people of color, girls, ELL, low-income, LGBTQ3 and/or disabled students, as well as those who have not traditionally been viewed as likely to be interested or successful in science.